-Acceptable masks and mask wearing in class: A two-layer mask that covers the nose and mouth and that is cleaned regularly is acceptable.
+Acceptable masks and mask wearing in class: A two-layer mask that covers the nose and mouth and that is cleaned regularly is acceptable, as are disposable medical masks, KN95, KF94, FFP1 and FFP2 masks.
 A face shield is not sufficient protection.
 It is vital that you wear your mask correctly, covering your nose and mouth.
-Removing your mask for an extended period to eat or drink in class violates the Provost Administrative Directive and endangers others.
+Removing your mask for an extended period to eat or drink in class violates the university mask requirement and endangers others.